-From the point of view of the methodological operation, we proposed a quali-quantitative approach.
-Firstly, we qualitatively reconstructed synopses of factional conflict in each of the cities studied, based on the authors’ previous experiences in their cities.
+Regarding the methodological operation, we propose a quali-quantitative approach.
+Firstly, we qualitatively reconstruct synopses of conflict among factions in each of the cities studied, based on the authors’ previous experiences in these cities.
 In-depth interviews and observation of routine activities were conducted in the respective empirical settings, followed by field diary entries, and searches for formal and informal documentation.
-Our main interlocutors were people directly involved in the factional conflict, residents in the poor urban outskirts.
+Our main interlocutors were people directly involved in conflict among factions: residents in the poor urban outskirts.
 Some police officers, interviewed for previous studies, also helped shed light on the phenomenon.
 These are subjects with whom we obtained contacts via intermediaries in order to gain the trust required for the field exchanges.
-The settings seem better constructed when we take seriously what our interlocutors say about their experiences, which does not mean “buying into their line of reasoning” but taking it as an epistemologically valid perspective.
+The settings seem better constructed when we take seriously what our interlocutors say about their experiences, which does not mean “buying into their line of reasoning”, but rather taking it as an epistemologically valid perspective.
 The literature still lacks the development of an obvious qualitative path, which can be narrated by those who have lived through conflict, and which narrative will be put into perspective in the analysis.

-The qualitative synopses of the four municipalities analysed were reconstructed as follows: 1) revisiting field material; 2) re-engaging with research subjects in the event of any doubts; 3) reconstructing the timeline of the local factional conflict; and 4) seeking mechanisms through which, within that timeline, conflicts intensified or became locally pacified.
+The qualitative synopses of the four municipalities analysed were reconstructed as follows: 1) revisiting field material; 2) re-engaging with research subjects in the event of any doubts; 3) reconstructing the timeline of the conflicts among factions at the local level; and 4) seeking mechanisms through which, within that timeline, conflicts intensified or became locally pacified.
 In each of the cases it became evident that our characters were intertwined, first and foremost, with lethal conflicts contextually linked to illegal markets in poor urban neighbourhoods.
 In other words, we were working with the main victims of homicide in Brazil: low-level agents in the criminalised markets.

-From the quantitative point of view, it was then necessary to break down the historical series of homicide rates in the particular space—homicide dynamics vary greatly from territory to territory—and in relation to the prime victim profiles which, following our qualitative finding, refer to the prime profile of the low-level agent of illegal markets.
+From the quantitative point of view, it was then necessary to break down the historical series of homicide rates in the particular space—homicide dynamics vary greatly from territory to territory—and in relation to the primary victim profiles which, following our qualitative finding, reflect the primary profiles of low-level workers in illegal markets.
 We know from quantitative studies that the vast majority of homicide victims in Brazil are young, poor and male.
-We know from qualitative studies that participating in factional dynamics represents a very strong risk factor for predicting homicide, even stronger than gender, age and colour/race.
+We know from qualitative studies that participating in the dynamics of criminal factions represents a very strong risk factor predicting homicide, even stronger than gender, age and colour/race.
 Initially, we thought that one variable that may work as a proxy to hone in on the profile of these precarious and criminalised workers would be the level of schooling, as different studies have already shown that young offenders have a substantial lack of schooling (BITTAR, 2012).
 Unfortunately, however, data on the education of homicide victims was ignored in almost 32% of the homicides recorded in DataSUS for the four cities between 2000 and 2019, while the variable “race” was only ignored in 3.4% of the recorded homicides.
 Several tests were performed before we chose to define the ways of braking down the data based on four profiles: “young, black men”, “young non-black men”, “total population without young black men” and “total population”.